akoenig/ninit/README.md

 ## Bootstrapping

 So this was the part of the contribution.
-There is also a generator which can bootstrap a new project out of a template.
+As I said before there is also a generator which can bootstrap a new project out of a template.

 ### Installation